Sheaf (mathematics): Tracking submanifolds with sheaves

 Another common example of sheaves can be constructed by considering a complex submanifold $Y \hookrightarrow X$.
 There is an associated sheaf $\mathcal{O}_Y$ which takes an open subset $U \subseteq X$ and gives the ring of holomorphic functions on $U \cap Y$.
 This kind of formalism was found to be extremely powerful and motivates a lot of homological algebra such as sheaf cohomology since an intersection theory can be built using these kinds of sheaves from the Serre intersection formula.

 Operations with sheaves

 Morphisms

 Morphisms of sheaves are, roughly speaking, analogous to functions between them.
-In contrast to a function between sets, which have no additional structure, morphisms of sheaves are those functions which preserve the structure inherent in the sheaves.
+In contrast to a function between sets, which is simply an assignment of outputs to inputs, morphisms of sheaves are also required to be compatible with the local–global structures of the underlying sheaves.
 This idea is made precise in the following definition.